35 garden lighting ideas to breathe life into your outdoor space after dark

 (Image credit: Future PLC/Colin Poole)

-An elegant option for outdoor lighting ideas is to choose a lamp post style design.
-Ideal for the both the front and back garden, many designs rely on solar power to light them, so won't need to be attached to the mains in order to light up your garden.
+An elegant option for outdoor lighting ideas is to choose a lamp post-style design.
+Ideal for both front garden ideas and back, many designs rely on solar power to light them, so won't need to be attached to the mains to light up your garden.

-Lamp post lights work wonderfully in symmetry so opt for one either side of a patio or one either side of a front gate.
+Lamp post lights work wonderfully in symmetry so opt for one on either side of a patio or one on either side of a front gate.

 garden with roof terrace and string light decorated with black wall